Use the Cometly API to send events from all your data sources to Cometly.

 The Cometly API will receive data from your data sources so Cometly can match events back to the correct site visitor profile and ad.
 It's a requirement that the Comet script is installed on each page of your site just above the </head> tag for Cometly to accurately attribute events.

-The Cometly API will only work for Comet Events spaces (workspaces).
-Please ensure your space is a Comet Events space prior to setup.
+The Cometly API will only work for Events spaces (workspaces).
+Please ensure your space is a Events space prior to setup.

 For any questions, please contact developers@cometly.com